 If you want to show the judge that you are serious about providing for your children after the divorce, you cannot rely on child support alone.
 One of the biggest mistakes that stay-at-home moms make during custody battles is failing to secure employment.

 Even if you do not land a permanent position during the proceedings, applying for various jobs will demonstrate your determination to take care of your children on your own after the divorce.
+Of course, balancing childcare and work is never an easy task.
+You might want to consider some careers that allow you to work from home; Freelance Book Editors, for instance, can find work without leaving the house.
 You can increase your chances of achieving a job by creating a high-quality resume.
 You can do this by looking at these free templates from Cultivated Culture for example.
 Having a solid resume will help your case, it’ll show everyone that you are seeking to improve your situation.
 You’ll need a job to provide for your children, so make sure you’re actively trying to get a job by creating a professional resume.
+You don’t necessarily need a job to secure income, you could look at other routes such as investing in Easyjet shares for one example.
+That can be done with minimal time input leaving you free to care for your children whilst also providing for them financially.

 - Failing to Appear Professional